Drakensberge/dsa2018-Pinception/README.md

 and
 `mkdir predictions` and then run `python run_models.py`

+It's best to run it with `screen` so that it runs in the background.

 It helps if your motion sensor and camera are pointed at the same thing :)

 ## Parting thoughts